 Available colorways range from nature-inspired tones to cool watery ones.
 You’ll also find warm colors like fiery ginger and cherry red.
 Definitely, you’ll find colors that will match any season.

 The only issue with the Rowan Felted Tweed DK is you can’t tumble it dry, though you can wash it in the machine.

 A family-operated business based in the US, Alpaca Warehouse has been famous for importing and selling Peruvian products at an affordable price.
 When it comes to Alpaca Warehouse’s advantage over the others, that is their products come with a 30-day guarantee.
 As such, you’re rest assured that they stay true to what they claim the yarn offers.

 This particular DK wool yarn set contains three steins, each weighing 1.76 ounces or 50 grams.
 You can choose from 14 plain colors, including baby pink, beige, black, ivory, navy blue, and red.

 The custom-made yarn contains 45% acrylic, 5% wool, and 50% alpaca.
 Hence, it’s hypoallergenic, durable, lightweight, soft, and breathable, perfect for crafting baby and adult garments.

 What is DK Yarn - In Summary

-You'll find a wide selection of brands producing DK yarn, but beginners can greatly benefit from the short list above.
-All the brands included are established and made a name in the industry because of their yarn lines’ outstanding features.
+You'll find a wide selection of brands producing DK yarn, but beginners can greatly benefit from the list above.
+All the brands included are established and have made a name in the industry because of their yarn lines’ outstanding features.